Katello/hammer-cli-import/README.md

 # hammer-cli-import

-Tool for importing data from an existing Spacewalk/Satellite system
+Tool for importing data from an existing Spacewalk/Satellite system.

-WORK IN PROGRESS
+THIS TOOL IS WORK IN PROGRESS.

-# Setup info
+## Setup info

-To enable modules do following:
+To enable modules do the following:

     mkdir -p ~/.hammer
-    cat > ~/.hammer/cli_config.yml << EOF
+    cat >> ~/.hammer/cli_config.yml << EOF
     :modules:
       - hammer_cli_import
     EOF

 And running with